hhblaze/SharmIPC/README.md

 	 }
 }

-//----starting from v1.03 it's possible to answer on remote call in async way:
+//----starting from v1.04 it's possible to answer on remote call in async way:

 //After standard instantiation of SharmIPC
-//sm = new tiesky.com.SharmIpc("MyUniqueNameForBothProcesses",this.RemoteCall);
+//sm = new tiesky.com.SharmIpc("MyUniqueNameForBothProcesses",this.AsyncRemoteCallHandler);
-//it's necessary to add:

-sm.AsyncRemoteCallHandler = this.AsyncRemoteCallHandler;

-//where AsyncRemoteCallHandler will be used instead of RemoteCall
+//where AsyncRemoteCallHandler will be used instead of RemoteCall and gives an ability to answer to
+//the remote partne's request in async way

 void AsyncRemoteCallHandler(ulong msgId, byte[] data) {